 Fans attacking umpires and players on the field is not unique to the new millennium.
 On April 22, 1981, Oriole pitcher Dennis Martinez was injured when he was hit by a bottle thrown by a fan.
 It happened in Comiskey Park in Chicago.

-We’ll list a hurler and a utility guy as two more noteworthy players who have passed on April 22.
+We’ll list two hurlers, a utility guy, and an infielder as noteworthy non-Yankee players who have passed on April 22.
 Righthander Joe Benz (1957) did all of his pitching from 1911-1919 with the White Sox, to a 76-75 mark with three saves.
 Lefty-hitting Lou Finney (1966) played more outfield and first base than anywhere else from 1931-1947, including lengthy stays with the A’s and the Red Sox.
 He hit 31 home runs with 494 rbi’s.
+Infielder Dave Nelson (2018) played several years with Cleveland, Washington, Texas, and Kansas City from 1968 through 1977, hitting 20 home runs with 211 rbi’s in that time.
+And righthander Bart Johnson (2020) did all of his pitching with the White Sox from 1969 through 1977.
+He pitched to a 43-51 record with 17 saves.

 Players Who Have Died This Day